Women's reproductive health in the United States: Infertility, pregnancy loss, birth trauma, and delivery of offspring

 Several effects of infertility, pregnancy loss, birth trauma, and delivery of offspring lead to a wide range of major health issues in women.
 In the US about 1 in 5 (19%) are unable to get pregnant after one year of trying to get pregnant.
 A qualitative study in Iran assessed the emotional-psychological consequences of infertility and concluded that it created psychological distress and caused depression in a subset of the women.
 A more quantitative study conducted by Penn University linked the association between infertility and mortality.
 The study revealed that women with a history of infertility have a 20 percent increased risk of cancer-related mortality, including increased risk of death from breast cancer and diabetes. pregnancy loss or miscarriages can also lead to increased risks of psychological and/or physical health problems.
 Miscarriages can create a greater risk of high blood pressure, cardiovascular diseases, and type 2 diabetes.
 About 3% also suffer from infections after a miscarriage.
 Depression and Anxiety disorders are the main mental health issues that arise after a pregnancy loss.
 In the case of a birth, certain traumas can occur.
 Some women who experience traumatic events during pregnancy develop postnatal post-traumatic stress disorder (PTSD) which is considered a type of anxiety disorder.
 In the case of a relatively normal delivery of offspring other health issues can arise.
 About 16% of pregnancies in 2019 had hypertensive disorders.
 Overall pregnancy mortality has been increasing over time and pregnancy-related mortality ratios for black women were more than three times higher than for white women.
 The top 5 causes of pregnancy death include cardiovascular conditions (16.2%), infection or sepsis (13.9%),cardiomyopathy (12.5%),hemorrhage (11.0%), thrombotic pulmonary or other embolism (9.4%).
 Overall pregnancy loss, trauma, delivery, and infertility can have a wide range of psychological and physiological major problems.

+Treatment for infertility can be simple or extensive.
+Some women only need one or two treatments while others may need much more extensive treatment that can take months.
+The treatments for women include fertility medications, intrauterine insemination, and surgery to restore fertilization.
+Treatment for men can include lifestyle changes, medications, surgery, or sperm retrieval processes.
+One of the largest forms of assistance is In Vitro Fertilization.
+This process includes retrieving the egg, fertilizing it outside of the uterus, then placing it back into the uterus in order to promote growth.
+There are increasing numbers of this type of assistance in the U.S. every year.